 Sink index

-From the example shown in the picture, we will see the estimated amount of sinking is ≤0.0218mm, this means the wall and rib thicknesses are properly designed, and the sink marks are within the acceptable level.
+Based on the example depicted in the image, the predicted sink amount is ≤0.0218mm.
+This indicates that the wall and rib thicknesses are well-designed, and the sink marks fall within an acceptable range.

 Deflection